AdobeDocs/experience-manager-learn.en/help/sites/multi-site-management/manage-component-inheritance-live-copy.md

 ---
-title: Manage Live Copy Inheritance on component
+title: Manage Live Copy Inheritance on a component
-seo-title: Manage Live Copy Inheritance on component
 description: Understand how to manage inheritance between a Live Copy and its Blueprint at a component level
-seo-description: Understand how to manage inheritance between a Live Copy and its Blueprint at a component level
 feature: language-copy, live-copy, multi-site-manager
 topics: localization, authoring, content-architecture
 audience: all